misingnoglic/cost-allocation/README.md

 2. Arya : Creating lIghtning fast versions of first drafts.

 3. Kiran : Making everything that works in the group.
-Most of the thing that wrks in the grouo is due to her.
+Most of the thing that works in the group is due to her.

 4. A**** : Dark side of the force.

-Guest Appearance : Nidhi ** (Reading a paper that is as difficult as solving sat instance of single variable).
+Guest Appearance : Nidhi ** (Reading a paper that is as difficult as solving sat instance of a single variable).

 Please avoid use of this directory as much as possible.
 You might be in danger of Radioactive radiations.